LinuxForHealth/health-patterns/services/nlp-insights/doc/examples/quickumls/derive_new_resources.md

 ```
 </details><br/>

-The returned bundle has two entries with resources.
-These entries each have method *POST*, which tells us that these resources were created by nlp-insights.
+The returned bundle has two new entries for derived resources.
 We'll look at the codes associated with these resources independently.

 <!--
 Command pipeline to generate the table

-cat /tmp/output | jq -r '
+cat /tmp/output.json | jq -r '
 ["Resource Type", "Description"],
 ["---", "---"] ,
 (.entry[].resource | [.resourceType, .code.text // .medicationCodeableConcept.text])